-Growing up I loved playing dolls with my sister, Debra.
+As a little girl growing up in LeMoyne Gardens projects, Memphis, TN, I loved playing dolls with my sister, Debra.
 Although we were raised by a single parent and times were very lean, we sought every opportunity to make the best of our circumstances during hard times.
 In fact, it was because of those hard times that we tapped into our creative spirits to have real knock- down, drag out wrestling matches and showcase well planned doll fashion shows with my brother, Steve acting as the host and my oldest sister, Carolyn being the audience when she wasn’t busy reading (“book worm” ).

-Perhaps you’re in a season of uncertainty and the projected outcome (long term illness, unemployment, discouraging family matters, relationship concerns) has left you to feeling hopeless.
+Perhaps you’re in a season of uncertainty and based on the projected outcome (long term illness, unemployment, discouraging family matters, relationship concerns) have left you feeling hopeless.
 That’s the time to remember, you do have a choice in how you view things.

 Be encouraged daily that even when things seem uncertain, it’s all about how you view your situation.
 Keeping God close gives you the advantage over any giant in your life.
 Now, what’s your perspective?